rbgvictoria/keybase-redevelopment/README.md

 - As the global filters are not really global anymore but apply to a single project, I would like to see if we can get rid of the **Filter page** and put it in the **Filter tab** on the **Project page**.

+## Help pages

+I will set up a site for Help pages in HydePHP (https://hydephp.com/).
+The pages will be in Markdown, so we can decide later how they will fit in with KeyBase.
+I will try to write the pages at the same time the development happen, or in advance, so the developers can also use it to understand better what they need to be doing.